 Exchange students are eligible to enroll in any courses from the 1000-5000 level.
 Courses with restrictions or pre-requisites listed will require additional permissions in order to enroll.
 Courses offered through the McIntire School of Commerce are all restricted unless the course description states that it is open to non-Commerce school students.

-You can search the course catalog for courses offered during the Fall 2017 term directly in SIS.
+You can search the course catalog for courses offered during the semester once they have been made available directly in SIS.
 You can also use this link: http://rabi.phys.virginia.edu/mySIS/CS2/index.php to search for classes.
 This site is a bit easier to navigate when searching for information about available classes.

 You are not limited to choosing courses only in your major field of study and, in fact, we encourage you to consider classes outside your major during your exchange semester or year if your home institution allows this option.
 Taking advantage of some of the unique and interesting course options is one of the many benefits of studying abroad at UVa.

 If you are not able to enroll because the course has already filled you can put your name on the wait list for that course.
 The first two weeks of the term is the "add/drop" period.
 Students will be adjusting their course schedules through this period so there will still be a chance to get into class after you arrive if you are initially waitlisted or if you want to make changes to your course schedule.
 If a course has a pre-requisite or other restriction that prevents you from enrolling through SIS you will need to contact the instructor for that course directly for permission to enroll.
 Instructor names are listed next to the course name and you can find contact information for that instructor through the department information pages on the Virginia.edu website.
 In those cases, explain that you are an exchange student and describe courses you have taken at your home institution that you think will meet the required pre-requisite.